aisingapore/sealion/README.md

 - Outperforms base Llama 3 and other models in both general and SEA capabilities
 - Open source under the Meta Llama 3 Community License for community contribution and adoption

+See our [HuggingFace](https://huggingface.co/aisingapore/llama3-8b-cpt-sealionv2-instruct) for more detailed model and license information.

 ## How To Download SEA-LION-V2

 SEA-LION models are available for download on HuggingFace at: